Tartu Song Festival Grounds

 Tartu Song Festival arena (Tartu lauluväljak) is a song arena in Tartu, Estonia.
 The arena hosts various open-air concerts, festivals and staging performances in summer.
 The arena's area is about 1 ha.

-The arena was re-opened on June 1994.
+The arena was re-opened in June 1994.
 The stage can accommodate about 5,000 singers.
 The arena capacity is about 15,000 people and the number of seats are about 10,000.